University of Texas at San Antonio: FAME

 In 2013, the University of Texas at San Antonio established Facilitated Acceptance to Medical Education (FAME), an accelerated medical program to rising high school seniors.
 Accepted students, after completing a three-year undergraduate education at UTSA, matriculate to UT Health-San Antonio.

 Bold Promise

-In December 2019, UTSA established the Bold Promise program which offers high-quality, affordable education to incoming freshmen who come from middle and low-income Texan families.
-Those that qualify will have their tuition and fees covered 100% for eight fall/spring semesters taken within a 4-year time period.
+In December 2019, UTSA established the Bold Promise program which offers qualified incoming freshmen who come from middle and low-income Texan families to have tuition and fees covered 100% for eight fall/spring semesters taken within a 4-year time period.
 Costs are covered by scholarships, grants or tuition exemptions from federal, state and/or institutional funds.

 UTSA Top Scholar

 Launched in fall 2013, the UTSA Top Scholar program is a premier scholar program combining a comprehensive, four-year, merit based scholarship with personalized experiences in academics, leadership and service, including a global opportunity, for high achieving students.

+Dual Degree in Artificial Intelligence and M.D.

+As the first dual degree in the United States to combine medicine and artificial intelligence medical students will spend four years at the UT Health SA Long School of Medicine and one year at UTSA, earning a doctor of medicine and a master's of science degree in artificial intelligence.